AlexanderEggers/hitogo/README.md

 1. Extend the HitogoController

 The HitogoController is the base for the hint system.
 It decides if the new requested HitogoObject should be shown and which should be closed.
 It also holds several getter-methods which points to your default configuration for layouts.
 Of course you need to define those getter-methods by implementing them.
-The getter methods useful if your layouts are quite similar to each other, but only differ for example in the usage of color.
+The getter methods are useful if your layouts are quite similar to each other, but only differ for example in the usage of color.
 For example: getDefaultTitleViewId() holds the view id for the default title textview.
 Each controller needs to implement the getLayout() method.
 This method defines which layout should be used for the HitogoViewBuilder (Hitogo.asView(..)).

 ```java
 public class HitogoExampleController extends HitogoController {